stueyG1t/greenwich/AI-Unleashed-Notes.md

 1. Be specific and clear.
 2. Provide context.
-3. Experiment in the length of writing.
+3. Experiment with the length of writing.
 4. Ask for a format, e.g., paragraph, list, etc.
 5. Give some examples.
 6. Refine - don’t be afraid to challenge the AI; ask it to clarify, justify, or rephrase.
-7. Experiment with ‘open-ended’ and ‘closed’ queries.
+7. Experiment with ‘open-ended’ and ‘closed’ prompts.
 Open-ended queries can result in more diversity in responses, great when looking for ideas!
 8. Proofread, Revise, and check - never rely on the output alone.

 ## Considerations & ethical aspects